Come see us at site PC15 at Fieldays 2026

 • Partners of Student visa holders who are studying level 9 or 10 qualifications, or level 7 or 8 qualifications on the green list or the list of qualifications eligible for a post-study work visa.

-Immigration New Zealand will accept you as a couple for temporary visas if your relationship is genuine, stable and long-term – regardless of whether or not you are married.
+Immigration New Zealand will accept you as a couple for temporary visas if your relationship is genuine, stable and you are living together – regardless of whether or not you are married.

 Dependent children temporary visas